lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 })
 ```

 This might not seem significant, but it's actually a big improvement.
-We have complete test coverage, and we can be confident the `<Message>` component can only be used with valid a `variant`
+We have complete test coverage, and we can be confident the `<message>` component can only be used with valid a `variant`

 ## Separation of Concerns

 You may be wondering; are we *really* testing the `variant` prop here?
 The answer is no - not really!
 We added a test for our business logic - our organization only supports three different button types.

 There is an important distinction here.
 The first tests, where we use `classes()`, is a UI test; we are verifying that the UI layer is working correctly.

 The second test, for `variant`, is business logic.
 This concept is known as *separation of concerns*.
 We will revisit this throughout the book.

 If you want to know if something is part of the UI or business logic, ask yourself this: "if I switched to React, would I be able to re-use this test?".

 In this case, you could absolutely reuse the validator test; this is tied to your business logic.
 The `classes()` test would have to be rewritten, because React and it's testing libraries have a different API.

 Ideally, you don't want your business logic to be coupled to your framework of choice; frameworks come and go, but it's unlikely the problems your business is solving will change.

 I have seen poor separation of concerns costs companies tens of thousands of dollars; they get to a point where adding new features is risky and slow, because their core business problem is too tightly coupled to the UI.

 Understanding the difference between the two, and how to correctly structure your applications is the difference good engineers and great engineers.

 ## Another Example